nogibjj/Javidan_IDS706_Week7_Rust/README.md

 # Javidan_IDS706_Week7_Rust

 This repository contains Rust implementations related to the **Levenshtein Distance Algorithm**, broken down into manageable, modular functions.
-It forms part of the Week 7 assignments for the **IDS 706 course**.
+It reflects the basic structure including CI/CD, Testing, Makefile and reproduceble environments.

 ## Project Structure

 - **src/**
   - **lib.rs**: Contains the core functions to compute Levenshtein Distance.
   - **main.rs**: The entry point to the program, calls functions from `lib.rs`.
-- **tests/**: Unit tests for each function in the project.

 ## Functions